Mattis sees Indonesian forces drink snake blood, roll in glass

 “As you can see, the dogs bit the terrorist,” the narrator concluded.

-Mattis did not immediately comment on the demonstration, which came at the end of a three-day visit to Indonesia.
-He travels next to Vietnam.
+Mattis appeared to enjoy the demonstration, which came at the end of a three-day visit to Indonesia, and spoke about how the Indonesian forces were smart to wear the snakes down before trying to handle them.

+“The snakes!
+Did you see them tire them out and then grab them?
+The way they were whipping them around – a snake gets tired very quickly,” he told reporters as he flew to Vietnam.

+Indonesian forces are active in jungle conditions and do have to deal with snakes at times.

+The demonstration also showed the intensity of the training of Indonesian forces, Mattis said.

+“You could imagine how much training went into each individual there, that they were able to do that,” he said.
+“When you watch a force do that, many small things, perfectly, you can imagine that they can also put the bigger things together.”

-Reporting by Phil Stewart; Editing by Michael Perry
+Reporting by Phil Stewart; Editing by Michael Perry and Nick Macfie